Chart Color Schemes

 Homebush is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Homebush has one of the most diverse populations in Australia, with 73.4% speaking a language other than English at home and 70.8% born overseas.
-Christianity is the predominant religion, accounting for 28.3%.
-Hinduism is significantly overrepresented at 26.8%, compared to Greater Sydney's average of 11.2%.
+Homebush has one of the highest levels of cultural diversity in Australia, with 73.4% of its residents speaking a language other than English at home and 70.8% born overseas.
+Christianity is the predominant religion, making up 28.3% of Homebush's population.
+However, Hinduism is significantly overrepresented, comprising 26.8%, compared to the Greater Sydney average of 11.2%.

 Frequently Asked Questions - Diversity